 For many overseas companies with international aspirations, the UK remains the first stop on their journey of global expansion.

 Key factors influencing their choice to do business in the UK are its strength in innovation, research and development, its close links to many other markets, its time zone and the fact that English remains the most popular language for international trade.
-The UK consistently ranks highly in the World Bank’s annual ease of doing business survey and in 2018 has been placed seventh among 190 different countries worldwide.
+The UK has consistently performed well in a number of different global business environment rankings, including the quarterly reports by the Economist Intelligence Unit assessing the best locations for ease of doing business.
+At the start of 2023, it was named as the third-most important country for business growth in a PricewaterhouseCoopers survey published to mark the start of the World Economic Forum in Davos.

-London’s ability to uphold its position as a global hub following the EU referendum has been underlined by being named ‘Europe’s best performing city’ by influential US think tank The Milken Institute.
-In addition to retaining its status as a top financial centre, London continues to be a leading destination for international tech investors.
+London’s ability to uphold its position as a global hub following the EU referendum was underlined by being named ‘Europe’s best performing city’ by influential US think tank The Milken Institute in its inaugural index of European cities.
+Two years after Brexit in 2022, figures published by the City of London Corporation show that in addition to retaining its status as a top financial centre and outperforming the overall business offering of other global destinations such as New York, Singapore, Hong Kong and Frankfurt, London continues to be a leading destination for international tech investors.
+It is currently home to the highest number of European unicorn companies, privately-held or recently floated firms with a valuation of over $1 billion.

 At Penningtons Manches Cooper, we have specialists in a broad range of areas likely to be of interest to an incoming business.
-Our lawyers offer practical guidance on matters such as structuring a UK entity or subsidiary, carrying out acquisitions of businesses and commercial property, commercial contracts and intellectual property law.
-We also deal with immigration, employment law matters, tax planning and wealth management.
+Our lawyers offer practical guidance on matters such as structuring a UK entity or subsidiary, carrying out acquisitions of businesses and commercial property, commercial contracts, data protection and intellectual property rights.
+We also deal with immigration, employment law matters, trading regulations, tax planning and wealth management together with sustainability and ethical concerns.
+As enterprises evolve and develop, so too does our support through a dedicated, multi-disciplinary service tailored to specific needs.

-Our Doing business in the UK guide – which can be downloaded here or by using the link in the right hand column - provides a general overview of the key legal and commercial issues which need to be considered by companies when entering the UK market:
+Our Doing business in the UK guide - which can be downloaded here or by using the link in the right hand column - provides a general overview of the key legal, commercial and practical issues which need to be considered by companies when entering the UK market to establish a new business venture:

 For further information on establishing a presence in the UK or for more detailed guidance on any of the points raised in the brochure, please contact Matt Martin.